List of News and Information about audi q5 on 4WheelsNews.com

 The design of this A3 model will have more similarities to a scaled-down A4 than to the VW Golf appearance.
 In addition, this car will be longer, lower and wider than the existing version.
 More legroom is offered by the sedan variant than the current A4.Read the entire article Audi will present new Q3 SUV, Q5 hybrid, A3 Sedan Concept at 2011 Geneva Auto Show

-Audi has officially revealed the 2011 Q5 Hybrid Quattro at the 2010 LA Auto Show, which is its first model fitted with two drive systems.
-Specs of this car include a 2.0 TFSI gasoline engine and can deliver 155 kW (211 hp) and a maximum torque of 350 Nm (258.15 lb-ft) permanently available at 1500 to 4200 rpm.
-This engine can also be found on the Golf GTI.
+Audi has officially revealed at the 2010 Los Angeles Auto Show the new 2011 Audi Q5 Hybrid Quattro, which is its first model fitted with two drive systems.
+Specs of this car include a 2.0-liter TFSI gasoline engine that can deliver peak output of 155 kW (211 hp) and a maximum torque of 350 Nm (258.15 lb.-ft.) that is available at between 1,500 rpm and 4,200 rpm.
+This 2.0-liter TFSI gasoline mill can also be found on the Volkswagen Golf GTI.

 After we revealed you the first specs of the car yesterday, Audi officially introduced today the 2011 Q5 Hybrid Quattro, its first model fitted with two drive systems.